Landgate/Locate/README.md

 }
 ```

+For easier viewing of layers.json try the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) Chrome extension or the free online [JSON Visualisation](http://chris.photobooks.com/json/default.htm) tool.

+> **Coming Soon:** Our brand new search and discovery tool!
+We'll intergrate all of this information and more in a single easy to use web interface.

 ## Accessing *Locate's* Data
 What you need to access *Locate's* data depends on the API endpoints that you're using.